pgxn/pgxnclient/docs/usage.rst

 ``pgxn info``
 -------------

-Print informations about a distribution obtained from PGXN.
+Print information about a distribution obtained from PGXN.

 Usage: